jasonuithol/StableDiffClientMinimal/README.md

   - CUDA aware torch libraries (version 12.1)
   - Not sure, but maybe you'll need to create a HuggingFace account and then get permission to access the Stable Diffusion repository (free).

+CONFIGURATION:

+  - You'll very obviously see that there's some local paths to set up in both files: they both point to a single folder that model files will be downloaded and stored.
+  - the text prompt, image size and a "random" seed are hardcoded into the example top-level method call for benchmarking purposes.
+  - A file called nvml.dll will need to be present and it's location is specified in the file_access_logger.py, you'll see it.

+NOTES:

 Currently expects all pip installs to be already run, my apologies.
 Also expects a folder at the same level as the parent folder called "AI Models" to exist.